DombiArmin94/Digital-Thinkers-CheckOut/README.md

 }

 Only HUF accepted otherwise 400 response
+If the amount is negative -> 400 response
 If a value is present in the json that is not HUF bill or coin -> 400 response

 [POST] Checkout